Licubic/Licubic/docs/index.md

 We have so many unfinished projects, I will listed in here

 • WhereLy      | Powered by Music Zone

 • Unknown Home | Story by Sammy82

-• Tic Tac Toe (Finished) | By arvdevlazycode
+• Tic Tac Toe  | By arvdevlazycode

 **WE ADD PROJECTS AGAIN IN THE FUTURE SO STAY TUNED!**

+Note:
+TicTacToe project is already finished so if you want then download and play it!

+Web: Soon

 ---